 Paraeducators can provide a copy of their high school diploma - transcripts are not necessary.
-Schools that operate a Title I, Part A program must have a high school diploma or GED and completed the following:
+Paraeducators working at a school operating a Title I, Part A program must have a high school diploma or GED and have completed the following:

 - 1. Completed at least two years of study at an institution of higher education; or - 2.
 Obtained an associate's or higher degree; or - 3.
 Pass the ETS ParaPro Assessment.
 The assessment measures skills, and content knowledge related to reading, writing and math. - 4.
 Completed previously the apprenticeship requirements and must present a journey card or certificate.
 The portfolio and apprenticeships are no longer offered for enrollment; however, the Office of Superintendent of Public Instruction (OSPI) will continue to honor this pathway.